-MANDATE OF AUDIT COMMITTEE As restated in its entirety and adopted by the Board of Directors December 3, 2020.
+MANDATE OF AUDIT COMMITTEE

+As restated in its entirety and adopted by the Board of Directors December 3, 2020.
+Reviewed and ratified by the Board of Directors on June 14, 2023.

 1. MANDATE

 The Audit Committee (the "Committee") will assist the Board of Directors (the "Board") of Happy Creek Minerals Ltd. (the "Corporation") in fulfilling its financial oversight responsibilities.
 The Committee will review and consider, in consultation with the Corporation's external auditors, the financial reporting process, the system of internal control over financial reporting and the audit process.
 In performing its duties, the Committee will maintain effective working relationships with the Board, management and the external auditors.
 To effectively perform his or her role, each Committee member must obtain an understanding of the principal responsibilities of Committee membership as well as the Corporation's business, operations and risks.